apache/spark/docs/sql-ref-null-semantics.md

 ### Sort operator (ORDER BY Clause) <a name="order-by"></a>
 Spark SQL supports null ordering specification in `ORDER BY` clause.
-Spark processes the `ORDER BY` clause by placing the all the `NULL` values at first or at last depending on the null ordering specification.
-By default all the `NULL` values are placed at first.
+Spark processes the `ORDER BY` clause by placing all the `NULL` values at first or at last depending on the null ordering specification.
+By default, all the `NULL` values are placed at first.

 #### Examples